lauraalexandria/movie_recommendation_chat/README.md

 * **🤖 OpenAI API** - GPT models for conversational AI
 * **⚡ FastAPI** - High-performance API framework
 * **📈 Streamlit** - Chat UI and monitoring dashboard

-> **🔍 What are embeddings?** They're numerical representations of text that capture semantic meaning, allowing computers to understand relationships between words and concepts!

 ## 📁 Projet Struture